nimbleapproach/dojo-dbx-adf/documentation/wiki/developer_guidelines.md

 ## General Information

 Whenever available we try to follow vendor specific guidelines.
-So if we have no costum rules then please look up the vendor specific guidelines.
+So if we have no custom rules then please look up the vendor specific guidelines.

 For Azure Microsoft provides a lot of information on that where the most important ones can be found under [Azure security best practices and patterns](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-areas).